rwilhel/cloney-island/README.md

 ## Description

+Welcome to Cloney Island Travel, a re-imagining of [Sygic Travel](https://travel.sygic.com).

-A remake of [Sygic Travel](https://travel.sygic.com), visitors can click on a city and see tourist attractions in that city, ranked by prominence.
-Visitors can also click on the filter navigation links to sort into restaurants, libraries, museums, and more.
-To plan a trip, visitors can sign in, enter their trip details, and then start planning their itineraries for each day of their holiday by adding attractions to their trip.
-Vendor accounts have the ability to create "Tours" which, ultimately, visitors will be able to view, review, and 'buy.'
-Cloney Island also has admin accounts that can sign up vendors, disable user accounts, and access high level stats about users.
+Here, visitors can click on a city and view tourist attractions in that city, ranked by prominence.
+Visitors can also click on the filter navigation links to sort attractions into restaurants, libraries, museums and more.
+To plan a trip, visitors can sign in, enter their trip details and start planning!

+Itineraries can be created for each day of a user's holiday by adding attractions to their trip.
+Vendor accounts have the ability to create "Tours" which, ultimately, users will be able to view, review and 'buy.'
+Cloney Island Travel also has administrative accounts that can sign up vendors, disable user accounts and access high level business logic about users.

 ## Stack